christianhelle/refitter/docs/docfx_project/articles/refitter-file-format.md

 - `dependencyInjectionSettings` - Setting this will generated extension methods to `IServiceCollection` for configuring Refit clients
   - `baseUrl` - Used as the HttpClient base address.
 Leave this blank to manually set the base URL
   - `httpMessageHandlers` - A collection of `HttpMessageHandler` that is added to the HttpClient pipeline
-  - `usePolly` - (DEPRECATED) Set this to true to configure the HttpClient to use Polly using a retry policy with a jittered backoff
+  - `usePolly` - Set this to `true` to configure the HttpClient to use Polly using a retry policy with a jittered backoff.
+This is **DEPRECATED**, use `transientErrorHandler` instead
   - `transientErrorHandler`: Set this to configure transient error handling with a retry policy that uses a jittered backoff.
 See https://refitter.github.io/api/Refitter.Core.TransientErrorHandler.html
   - `maxRetryCount` - This is the max retry count used in the Polly retry policy.
 Default is 6
   - `firstBackoffRetryInSeconds` - This is the duration of the initial retry backoff.
 Default is 1 second